 Chateau Puech-Haut Tête de Bélier 2019

 Chateau Puech-Haut is a testament to Languedoc and when you try this wine you'll soon see why.
 Made almost entirely (99%) of Mourvèdre grapes which gives it that hint of pepper on the finish, you'll find the texture to be creamy and light.
-It's dry, with a long, citrusy finish, but you'll enjoy the soft strawberries and stone fruit in the first instance.
+It's dry, with a long, citrusy finish, but you'll enjoy the soft strawberries and stone fruit in the first instance.shop now

 Chateau d'Esclans Whispering Angel

 Arguably the most Instagrammed wine in the world, we couldn't possibly have a rosé guide without including Whispering Angel.
 The lightness of this wine not only makes it easy to drink but it’s the perfect suitor to summer meals like hearty salads and meze platters.
-It’s slightly tart with some mouth-watering tropical fruits with an elegant and dry finish.
+It’s slightly tart with some mouth-watering tropical fruits with an elegant and dry finish.shop now

 Susana Balbo Signature Rosé